DilanP9913/DilansBookStore/DilansBookStore/README.txt

 0903: I then retried it and it successfully builded.
 0905: Now I moved to next step.
 0910: Deleted Migration folder permanently
+0915: Installed one more Nuget package
+      - Identity.EntityFrameworkCore